EventStore/documentation/docs/cloud/introduction.md

 ---
-title: Introduction
+title: Introduction to Kurrent Cloud
 order: 1
 ---

-## What's Event Store Cloud?
+## What is Kurrent Cloud?
+(Formerly Event Store Cloud)

+<i>Event Store Cloud has been renamed Kurrent Cloud.
+The documentation will be updated over the next few weeks to reflect the update more thoroughly.</i>

 Event Store Cloud allows you to deploy a managed EventStoreDB cluster in AWS, GCP, and Azure.
 The cloud cluster is optimized for the specific provider and provisioned as a multi-zone VM set.